j0sephh123/educational-platform/README.md

     - **Lesson Title**.
     - **Lesson Content** (this can be a block of text, such as an explanation of the topic).
   - Each lesson belongs to a course, so the navigation will include course > lesson.

-- **Why It's Simple**:
-  - This is a static content page that just displays the lesson details—essentially text.
-No fancy media or interactions are required for this MVP.

 #### 5. **Basic Routing and Navigation**